 Simon Carrington, Professor (Adjunct) of Choral Conducting and Director, Yale Schola Cantorum.
-Professor Carrington joined the Yale faculty in 2003 from New England Conservatory, where he directed the choral activities from 2001 to 2003.
-Previously he served for seven years as director of choral activities at the University of Kansas.
+Professor Carrington joined the Yale faculty in 2003 from New England Conservatory, where he directed the choral activities for two years.
+Previously he had served for seven years as director of choral activities at the University of Kansas.
 While at Cambridge University, he co-founded the King's Singers and spent twenty-five years with this internationally acclaimed British vocal ensemble.
-He gave 3,000 performances at many of the world's most prestigious festivals and concert halls, made over seventy recordings, and appeared on countless television and radio programs (including nine appearances with the late Johnny Carson).
+With them he gave 3,000 performances at many of the world's most prestigious festivals and concert halls, made over seventy recordings, and appeared on countless television and radio programs (including nine appearances with the late Johnny Carson).
 Professor Carrington maintains an active schedule as a freelance conductor and choral clinician, leading workshops and master classes all over the world.
-Most recently he has conducted youth choirs in the Monteverdi Vespers in Barcelona; the Fauré Requiem in Orchestra Hall, Chicago, and Dornoch Cathedral in Scotland; and the Texas All State Choir; in 2005 - 2006 he conducts at the Monteverdi Choir Festival in Budapest, leads workshops at the Choral Festival in Sarteano (Italy), gives the keynote address at the Association of Canadian Choral Conductors conference, and conducts at the 11th Tokyo Cantat in Japan.
+Most recently he has conducted combined choirs in the Monteverdi Vespers in Barcelona; the Fauré Requiem in Orchestra Hall, Chicago, and Dornoch Cathedral, Scotland; and the Rachmaninov Vespers in Victoria, British Columbia, with singers from all over Canada.
+He has directed the Texas All State Choir and the Monteverdi Choir Festival in Budapest and has led workshops at the Chamber Choir Festival in Sarteano (Italy) and the Yale summer festival at Norfolk.
+He recently gave the keynote address at the Association of Canadian Choral Conductors conference and in 2007 will conduct at the 11th Tokyo Cantat in Japan.
+He will serve as president of the international jury at the choral festival in Leipzig, Germany, and as guest conductor of the Camerata Vocale in Utrecht (Holland).
 M.A., University of Cambridge.